rayhan0x01/rayhan0x01.github.io/_posts/2020-08-08-defcon-redteamvillage-ctf-tunneler-1,2,3,4,5,7,9.md

 ```bash
 proxychains ssh whistler@10.218.176.199
 ```
-First flag was displayed in the welcome message.
+The flag was displayed in the welcome message.

 ## # 4 Beacons everywhere